Here are some figures for you.

-1. A great shortcut to creating trust and loyalty
+1. Higher customer trust and loyalty

 Work on getting your delivery costing right and think about how to make it as attractive as possible for your shoppers (free shipping is always a sales driver, but only if it make sense financially).
 Then promote the hell out of it.
 Put it on your landing page, and then market it through emails, banners, Web pushes.
 If your shipping practice is transparent and great value, shoppers are guaranteed to choose your over a competitors who isn’t.
 Simple as that.

 An incentive for returning customers like a dollar amount discount on shipping or even free shipping will really get people back to your store.
-This can offered via a discount code at your checkout, or in your order confirmation or shipping emails/emails.
+This can be offered via a discount code at your checkout, or in your order confirmation or shipping emails/emails.
 You might like to even experiment a little with a loyalty program where you offer increasingly larger discounts on shipping for each subsequent purchase.

 As is always the case when building any kind of strategy for your store, you need to make sure that the shipping you choose will deliver profit, not cut into it, you need to budget very carefully: